What is Content Marketing?waheed

 -Content marketing also provides additional advantages in that it supports other digital marketing channels.
 It provides additional content for social media marketing and contributes to SEO efforts by generating natural inbound links and building up good content on your website that gets found in search engines.
 In fact, for many companies, the bulk of their SEO efforts should be focused on content marketing.

 Our annual research shows the vast more than half of the marketers are using content marketing.
 It is used by many prominent organizations in the world, including (P&G, Cisco Systems, Microsoft, and John Deere).
 It’s also executed and developed by small businesses and one-person shops around the globe.

 -Accurately, there are three key reasons — and benefits — for enterprises that use content marketing:

 Better customers who have more loyalty.

 A great content marketing strategy can engage audiences at every turn, and to do this, a good strategist needs to know how their content is working.
 When you know exactly how to spin your content so that it’s effective in one phase, then you can use that information as you move into the next phase in the funnel.

 Your strategy will be guided by analytics.
-The job of the strategist is to meticulously monitor, track, watch and report on the numbers to continuously refine and adjust towards better conversions.
+The job of the strategist is to meticulously monitor, track, watch, and report on the numbers to continuously refine and adjust toward better conversions.
 You will need to track where your customers are “coming from,” and where they are “going.”
 In other words, you need to be continually assessing traffic patterns.